Hemiandrus

 Hemiandrus is a genus of wētā in the family Anostostomatidae.
 In New Zealand they are known as ground wētā due to their burrowing lifestyle.
 Hemiandrus wētā are nocturnal, and reside in these burrows during the day.
 Ground wētā seal the entrance of their burrow during the day with a soil plug or door so that their burrow is concealed.
-This genus was originally said to be distributed in Australia and New Zealand, however, with recent molecular genetic methods, this is under debate.
-Ground wētā adults are smaller than other types of wētā, with the unusual trait of having both long and short ovipositors, depending on the species.
-The name of this genus is said to come from this trait as hemi- mean half and -andrus means male, as the species where the female has a short ovipositor can sometimes be mistaken for a male.
+Ground wētā adults are smaller than other types of wētā, with the unusual trait of having either long or short ovipositors, depending on the species.
+The name of this genus comes from this trait as hemi- mean half and -andrus means male, as the species where the female has a short ovipositor can sometimes be mistaken for a male.
 This genus has a diverse diet, depending on the species.

 Taxonomy

 The genus Hemiandrus was originally described by Kjell Ander in 1938.
-10 undescribed species of this genus are said to be in Australia, however molecular analyses show that the two lineages genetically represent two separate lineages, therefore their Australasian distribution is under debate.
-Hemiandrus is however the most species rich genus of the New Zealand Anostostomatidae.
+In 2024 a new genus was created (Anderus) reducing Hemiandrus to eleven described species.
+Hemiandrus is one of the most species rich genera of the New Zealand Anostostomatidae, and sister to two Australian genera (Penalva and the winged Exogryllacis).
+Ten undescribed species of this genus are said to be in Australia, however molecular genetic analyses show that these taxa represent a separate lineage, therefore their Australasian distribution is under debate.

 Morphology

 The genus Hemiandrus include the smallest wētā species, with adult individual body size no more than 7 millimetres, and weighing less than a gram.
 The largest Hemiandrus species has a body length of almost 30mm.
-These wētā have no tympanum, and instead are able to detect sound through their cuticle, which is adaptive for their underground lifestyle.
-Some species in this genus have unusually short ovipositors for Orthopterans, the species with this morphological trait exhibit maternal care, which is uncommon as it occurs only in five families within the Orthoptera order.
+These wētā have no typical tympanum, and instead are able to detect sound through their cuticle, which is adaptive for their underground lifestyle.
+Some species in this genus have unusually short ovipositors for orthopterans, the species with this morphological trait exhibit maternal care, which is uncommon as it occurs only in five families within the order Orthoptera.

+Sexual Dimorphism

+The genus Hemiandrus shows sexual dimorphism between male and females in size, behaviour, and potentially abundance.

+Females’ pronotum and femur are significantly larger than males, but males have a larger pronotum to femur ratio.
+Abundance has been observed to be higher in males, but has been taken from a single, small dataset.
+Higher male abundance would coincide with other species in the family Anostostomatidae, and can be reflected in their post-copulation traditions of mate-guarding from males.

 Diet

-The diet of these wētā depends on the species, where H. maculifrons is carnivorous, H. maia is omnivorous, eating fruit and invertebrates.
+The diet of these wētā depends on the species, H. maia is omnivorous, eating fruit and invertebrates.
 Other ground wētā species however have been shown to be mainly herbivorous, eating apricots and various grass species.